Eoghan O'Connell: Celtic

 In February 2016, O'Connell went on-loan to his home-town club, League of Ireland side Cork City.
 Manager John Caulfield said O'Connell's signing "injects extra competition into the squad".
 He made his debut on 27 February, playing the whole match, in which Cork defeated Dundalk 2–0 in the President's Cup.
 He played five times for Cork, scoring once in a 2–2 draw with Galway United, before being recalled to Celtic at the end of April 2016 after sustaining a groin injury.

 "I've been particularly impressed by young Eoghan.
 He's a good size, wants to do well and he's good in the air.
 He has been around the first team for a few years and had some loan experience."

 — Celtic manager Brendan Rodgers on O'Connell.

 On 27 July 2016, O'Connell made his UEFA Champions League debut, playing the whole ninety minutes of a 1–1 draw against Kazakh club FC Astana in the qualifiers.
 Speaking about his debut, manager Brendan Rodgers said O'Connell was "outstanding" and added; "For a young player, he has been on the fringes for a few years, coming into that environment, under pressure, he had very few mistakes in the game".
 He featured for the club in the return leg and again earned the praise of Rodgers.

 After playing six matches for Celtic during the 2016–17 season, on 12 January 2017, O'Connell was loaned to English League One club Walsall for the rest of the season.
 He debuted in a 4–1 victory over Sheffield United; Walsall manager Jon Whitney said O'Connell "grew into the game and showed why we brought him in."
 On 21 January, he scored his first goal in a 3–1 victory over Bristol Rovers.
 He made 17 appearances for the club.

 Bury

 O'Connell signed a three-year contract with English League One club Bury on 8 June 2017.
 He said about his move; "I have come to the stage in my career where I just want to play football all the time.
 The manager made it clear that he had a big interest in me and wanted me to come to the club."
 He added that he was happy with the move and he wanted to start playing.
 O'Connell was injured during the pre-season and was ruled out of play for up to ten weeks.
 In October he made his first-team debut in a 1–0 victory over Blackburn Rovers in the EFL Trophy.
-Wearing the number six shirt, he has become a first team regular in 2018–19 under manager Ryan Lowe.
+Wearing the number six shirt, he became a first team regular in 2018–19 under manager Ryan Lowe.